El Paso Border Immersion

 - Movie – El Norte (evening viewing and discussion)

-Requirements: As this program fulfills your junior service experience requirements, we will also complete an immigration service project in Dallas, as well as attend preparation meetings and a mini-retreat.
+Requirements: As this program fulfills your junior service and senior (independent 30 hours) experience requirements, we will also complete an immigration service project in Dallas, as well as attend preparation meetings and a mini-retreat.

 Community service programs at both service sites